daearconsulting/daear-earth-intelligence/README.md

 ## Next steps

-1. Get `earthaccess`/Planetary Computer credentials and flip `synthetic=False`
-   for at least one region/date to replace synthetic data with a real Cameron Peak scene
-2. Fill in the scaffolded modules in `soil-watershed-intelligence`, `tribal-wildfire-intelligence`, and `climate-resilience-indicators` each README lists exactly what's planned
+1. Fill in the scaffolded modules in `soil-watershed-intelligence`, `tribal-wildfire-intelligence`, and `climate-resilience-indicators` each README lists exactly what's planned
-3. Replace the illustrative grid-based "sub-watershed" split in `wildfire-landscape-intelligence` Module 4 with real NHD/WBD HUC-12 polygons
+2. Replace the illustrative grid-based "sub-watershed" split in `wildfire-landscape-intelligence` Module 4 with real NHD/WBD HUC-12 polygons
-4. Extend `climate-resilience-indicators` to the Black Hills and a Tribal watershed region (new `Region` entries in `earth_intelligence_toolkit.regions` no new code needed)
+3. Extend `climate-resilience-indicators` to the Black Hills and a Tribal watershed region (new `Region` entries in `earth_intelligence_toolkit.regions` no new code needed)